 5. Via Toledo, Naples

-Naples is one of the most romantic cities in Italy.
+Naples is one of the most romantic cities and houses some of the best places to shop in Italy.
 This vibrant city is a melting pot of colors, culture, and history.
 Shopping in Naples is as much a delight as is sightseeing.
 If you love shopping, you are bound to love Via Toledo – one of the longest shopping streets in Naples.
 A number of big chain stores, and boutiques dominate this street.
 This is the perfect place to go clothes shopping in Italy, strolling, or even for a round of selfie clicking!
 This busy street never sleeps and is brimming with locals and tourists alike.
 Via Toledo also houses a few plazas, churches, and monuments to view making it an ideal sightseeing and shopping retreat.

 Location: Napoli, NA, Italy